chn-challenger/project_maths/readme.md

 This class is responsible for rendering the generated questions array from the QuestionGenerator module together with some other information about the practice paper or worksheet (e.g. student name, paper serial) into latex string.
 One for questions, one for solutions.

+##### Equation class

+This does not do too much at the present, apart from holding a left-hand-side expression and a right-hand-side expression.
+It may have more responsibilities to solve certain generic equation forms later.

 ##### Expression and Step class

-These two classes are central and especially important, as almost every topic class will utilize these two classes to do the equation solving.
+These two classes are central and especially important, as almost every topic class will utilize these two classes to do equation solving.
 * A mathematical ```Step ``` consists of an *operation* (+,- etc), *value*, and *direction*.
 * A mathematical ```Expression``` consists of an array of ```Step```s.
 * For example *x + 2* is an Expression consisting of two steps:  (no-operation,'x',right) and (add,2,right).